 - Presents the strategy for growing in a responsible and sustainable manner.

 Key Themes of Champaign Tomorrow Comprehensive Plan:

 - Build a “Complete Community.”
 A Complete Community is one that accommodates the needs of all residents and users in a way that simplifies their everyday lives.
 There are three focus areas, Complete Neighborhoods, Complete Public Infrastructure and Complete Streets.
-See page 15 of the Introduction Chapter for more information.
+See the Introduction Chapter for more information.

 - Growth Area Analysis